farsightsec/axa/README.md

 response from the server, or data from the server.
 The universe of opcodes is discussed below.

-For a detailed dicussions of the AXA protocol message types, see the doxygen generated page for `protocol.h`
+For a detailed discussions of the AXA protocol message types, see the doxygen generated page for `protocol.h`

 ### AXA protocol specification quick reference